 The Kennedy Wild Bird Food Guide to the Cuckoo

 The common cuckoo is a member of the cuckoo species and is scientifically referred to as Cuculus Canorus (cuckoo melodious) in Latin.
-It’s estimated that there are over 25 million common cuckoos worldwide, with over 12 million of them being in Europe.
+It’s estimated that there are over 25 million worldwide, with over 12 million of them being in Europe.

 What does a cuckoo look like?

 Juvenile Cuckoo Adult Cuckoo

 The common cuckoo can vary in appearance depending on its age.
 Young birds are brown and black in colour (pictured above) with a cream, striped breast.
 Once a juvenile bird becomes an adult they becomes much more grey and white in colour (also pictured above).
 However, its chest is still distinctly striped.
 An adult bird can somewhat resemble a collared dove.

 What does a cuckoo sound like?

 The song is one of the most distinct bird songs worldwide.
 Known for its ‘cuckoo’ sounding bird call, it does, in fact, whistle the well-known two-syllable song.
 Although most people are familiar with the song, few have heard one in person.
 Have a listen to the clip below.

 The cuckoo is remarkably known for its egg mimicry, in which it lays its eggs in the nests of other birds.
 Over time it has evolved to imitate the eggs of many different species of birds.
 The female bird will fly into the nest and knock one egg out to make room for its own egg.
 They can do this up to 50 times in just one breeding season.

 Once hatched the chick will push any other eggs out of its nest to make the most of its food supplies from its adopted parents.
 The young bird will often fledge around 17 days after hatching – during this time, its adopted parents will take care of it.